forever-spring/quick-planner/README.md

 ## In Future Updates
 * Group Categories by color when viewing
 * Import/Export
-* Ability to re-arrange the planned tasks in a day

 ## Contact Me
 * Do you have any issues with the app?